wi-fighters/6-Node-FindWord/README.md

 -   Make sure to create index.js, use createReadStream to read the data.txt file from this repository.

--   Make sure you separate the data in chunks, by default when you run the program to check the data.txt it should find the word 'localhost', and you should also be able to find any word that you will add as an argument.
+-   Make sure you separate the data in chunks, by default when you run the program to check the data.txt it should find the word 'localhost', and it should give you the amount of times that the word appears in that file.

-See following example
+See following example:

 ```bash
 $ node index.js